DAMM-Cap/damm-world-backend/lagoon-indexer/README.md

-# damm-world-api
+# lagoon-indexer

-This is the **FastAPI backend** for the Damm World project.
-It exposes a REST API to serve indexed data stored in PostgreSQL.
+This is the **indexer service** for the Damm World project.
+It listens to blockchain events and writes the data to PostgreSQL.

 ---